PRECIOUS-Gold prices slip as dollar firms ahead of Fed rate decision

 * Fed statement expected at 1800 GMT

-* Expected to raise rates
+* Expected to raise interest rates

 * Investors seek clues on policy outlook